xinhuang/xinhuang.github.com/_posts/2015-02-08-clang-tutorial-the-ast-matcher.md

 ## The AST Matcher

-To use the AST matchers, all we need to do is to call a bunch of matcher creation function, chain them together to compose the matcher we need, and/or bind the target node with a name so we can extract it later.
+To use the AST matchers, we need to do is to call a bunch of matcher creation function, chain them together to compose the matcher we need, and/or bind the target node with a name so we can extract it later.